Xenon Pharmaceuticals: Updates To Thesis, Low Valuation With Multiple Catalysts In 2021 (NASDAQ:XENE)

 Final Thoughts

 To conclude, unlike some of our current ideas in the ROTY model account with near term "needle moving" catalysts such as data presentations in Q4 and at ASH, I wouldn't be surprised to see more weakness for this stock in coming months as key catalysts were pushed into 2021 due to COVID-19 related delays.
-However, with enterprise value of around $180 million and multiple promising irons in the fire, I feel we have several factors in our favor here and believe a pilot position is merited with an eye toward 1H 2021 readouts.
+However, with enterprise valueof around $180 million and multiple promising irons in the fire, I feel we have several factors in our favor here and believe a pilot position is merited with an eye toward 1H 2021 readouts.
 With multiple mid and late stage studies to get underway, this would be a position to show patience with throughout next year and likely beyond.

 For readers who are interested in the story and have done their due diligence, XENE is a Buy and I suggest patiently accumulating dips over the next couple quarters.